markriggins/dockerfy/README.md

 This all assumes that the /secrets volume was mounted and the environment variables $MYSQLSERVER, $MYSQLPORT and $DEPLOYMENT_ENV were set when the container started.
-Note that **dockerfy** expands the environment variables in its arguments, since the ENTRYPOINT [] form in Dockerfiles does not, replacing all $VARNAME, {{ .Env.VARNAME }} and {{ .Secret.VARNAME }} occurances with their values from the environment or secrets file.
+Note that **dockerfy** expands the environment variables in its arguments, since the ENTRYPOINT [] form in Dockerfiles does not, replacing all $VARNAME, {{ .Env.VARNAME }} and {{ .Secret.VARNAME }} occurances with their values from the environment or secrets files.

 Note that the `ps -ef` command would list the unexpanded argument '{{ .Secret.DB_PASSWORD }}', not the actual password